bcdannyboy/SecuritiesAnalysisTrader/README.md

 10. Perform sentiment analysis on news reports and compare it to sentiment provided by chatgpt
 11. give sentiment analysis and chatgpt analysis points weights between -1.0 and 1.0
 12. Perform algorithmic optimization on the weights, this part could require a ton of time

+## Progress

+- [x] gather company fundamentals and calculations
+- [x] create a weight system from -1.0 to 1.0 for each fundamentals item
+    - [ ] TODO: fix the full financial document and employee count retrievers and add the full financial document type to the final results struct type / weight type for weighting
+- [x] calculate a normalized weighted value that represents every value in all of the fundamentals / calculations * their field weights
+- [ ] set up a genetic algorithm that attempts to maximize the cumulative value based on the weights